November 1918 insurgency in Alsace–Lorraine: National Council of Alsace-Lorraine

 By the evening of 10 November, two political powers were in control of Strasbourg: the executive committee of workers' and soldiers' councils and the bourgeois municipal council, both meeting in permanent session.
 A civic guard was established, not without difficulty, under a magistrate-turned-chief of police, Jules Lévy, to counteract the armed and extremist bands loyal to Captain Reinartz.

 Palace of the Diet of Alsace-Lorraine, where the deputies of the Landtag and the members of the National Council sit.

 As early as 9 November 1918, the day Emperor Wilhelm II abdicated, around ten deputies from the Landtag of Alsace-Lorraine sought to transform their regional assembly into a sovereign "National Council" to fill the institutional vacuum left by the collapse of the German monarchy.
-The group of elected representatives gathered in Strasbourg around deputy Auguste Labroise to decide on convening the Second Chamber of the Landtag for 12 November—bringing forward the official session originally scheduled for the following day.
-This body was formed at the initiative of local notables, backed by the great majority of the population.
+The group of elected representatives gathered in Strasbourg, around deputy Auguste Labroise, to decide to convene the Second Chamber of the Landtag on 12 November—bringing forward the official session originally scheduled for the following day.
+This body was formed at the initiative of local notables and backed by the vast majority of the population.

 Parallel to the proclamation of an independent republic by the parliament of the Reichsland, a soldiers' council also proclaimed the republic—similar to Karl Liebknecht's in Berlin.
 However, MSPD forces prevailed and thwarted the attempt to establish a council republic (Räterepublik).